juniormesquitadandao/dev-on-rails/README.md

 - Run to build and up: POSTGRES_PASSWORD_TO_FIRST_UP=[your password] docker-compose up
 - Type to exit: CTRL+C
+- Remove "host" and "password" of "develpment" and "test" in: [project folder]/config/database.yml
+- Add "username: uor" to "develpment" and "test" em: [project folder]/config/database.yml
 - Run to up in background: docker-compose up -d
 - Run to show images: docker images
 - Run to show containers: docker ps